Ada-Developers-Academy/core-pses/09/bst-height.md

 Input:
             12 <-- root
 Output: 1
 Explanation: The root is the only node in the tree, and therefore is itself a leaf.
-So the height of the tree would be 1 in this nominal case.
+So the height of the tree would be 1.
 ```

 Adapted from:  [GeeksForGeeks](https://www.geeksforgeeks.org/find-the-maximum-depth-or-height-of-a-tree/)